-Kim Nguyen is a Principal Research Scientist in the Economics, Justice, and Society Department at NORC at the University of Chicago.
+Kim Nguyen is a principal research scientist in the Health Care Evaluation Department at NORC at the University of Chicago.
 She is a sociologist with over fifteen years of experience in conducting social science research applying both quantitative and qualitative methods.
 At NORC, she provides conceptual and technical guidance and management for a variety of research and evaluation efforts related to human services programs, particularly in the areas of aging, health, national service, and workforce development.

 Prior to joining NORC, Nguyen served as project director on the Aging, Stress and Health Study at the University of Maryland where her research focused on the social determinants of health outcomes and racial/ethnic and gender disparities over the life course, including caregiving, psychosocial resources, labor force characteristics, and retirement.